Job Prospects... At a glance

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index.

 Designers and artists’ employment

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Architects, Designers, Planners and Surveyors”.

 The number of designers and artists increased moderately from 2006 to 2013.
-Employment for designers is projected to increase strongly going forwards to 2025
+Employment for designers is projected to increase to 2026.

 Source: Statistics NZ Census and MBIE projections

 Source: Tertiary Education Commission